Relief from allergy symptoms is an appointment away, with reliable testing for kids in Elgin IL

 Allergies and allergy-induced asthma affect all ages.
 However, children are more sensitive than adults to some substances and are more vulnerable to some conditions than their older counterparts.

 For example, 80 percent of kids with asthma also have allergies.
-Drs.
-Noga Askenazi and Eugenia Hahn may use lung function testing to aid in the diagnosis of your child’s breathing troubles.
+Dr. Noga Askenazi and the staff may use lung function testing to aid in the diagnosis of your child’s breathing troubles.
 Your son or daughter will be asked to breathe into a tube attached to a spirometer.
 This machine collects information related to how your child breathes.
 These measurements are used to identify the cause of disordered breathing.
 From there, the doctors will design a treatment plan.

 Since allergic asthma is so prevalent among children, the specialists will accurately determine which allergens to avoid.
 Food is a common source of allergic symptoms.
 In fact, 8 percent of children younger than age 6 will develop food allergies.

 A food challenge may be ordered.
-Your child will ingest a small amount of the suspected allergen or food protein as directed by and under the supervision of Drs.
-Askenazi and Hahn.
+Your child will ingest a small amount of the suspected allergen or food protein as directed by and under the supervision of Dr. Askenazi and the staff.
 They will monitor potential reactions to these tiny food extracts.
 Safe when in a controlled environment, such challenges are also considered the “gold standard” to diagnose food allergies.

 Food allergies are the leading cause of a particularly severe type of reaction.
 Known as anaphylaxis, this allergic reaction can result in low blood pressure, a rapid or weak pulse, rashes, nausea and vomiting, and dizziness and fainting.